 FINANCIAL/MUNICIPAL ADVISORY SERVICES AND OTHER AREAS OF EXPERTISE

 A significant element of the Hobbs Ong service offerings includes assisting our clients in accessing capital markets to obtain financing for their projects.
-Since the firm was established, Hobbs Ong has assisted clients in the issuance of nearly $30 billion in bonds.
+Since the firm was established, Hobbs Ong has assisted clients in the issuance of more than $35.4 billion in bonds.
 We work closely with our clients and tailor the financing/bond issues to the specific needs of the client.
 There are a variety of financing instruments we evaluate to determine which will best suit our clients’ needs.
 The following is a brief description of the options from which our clients can choose.

 General Obligations are obligations secured by the full faith, credit and taxing power of the issuer.

 Revenue Obligations are obligations secured only by a designated "special" fund, which consists of monies from a designated source not derived from ad valorem taxation.
 Examples of revenue streams that have been pledged in support of revenue obligations include airport system revenues, motor vehicle fuel tax, street and highway sales tax and the room tax.

 Special Assessment Obligations

 Special Assessment Obligations are securities payable from "special" assessments levied against property within a municipality that is "specially" benefited by installation of the improvements financed with the bonds.
 Most frequently these types of bonds are used, for example, on a street paving project or sidewalk project.